 Children often have to meet with a Child Representative or a Guardian Ad Litem as part of a divorce.
-When parents try to “prepare” their children for these meetings if often backfires.
-Young children are too honest and will tell the attorney that their parent told them to say “XYZ”.
+When parents try to “prepare” their children for these meetings it often backfires.
+Young children are too honest and will tell the attorney that their parents told them to say “XYZ”.
 Older children won’t be able to properly justify their positions or will repeat something that sounds like it came out of the mouth of an adult.
 So, how do you handle this?
 Tell your child to be honest and tell the truth.
 Don’t try to pre-plan what they will say and don’t tell them what to say.
 Encourage them to be truthful, forthcoming, and honest.
 These attorneys can tell when children have been “prepared” and that is not good for your case, or for your children.

 Don’t Let your Children “Drive the Bus” with Parenting Time.

-Children do not want to go back and forth between their parents’ homes.
+Children do not want to go back and forth between each of their parents’ homes.
 That is understandable.
 They adjust to “their house” and “their room” and they usually feel as if one home is more their “house” than another house.
-That might be due to where they grew up, or remarriage, or for a variety of other reasons.
+That might be due to where they grew up, remarriage, or for a variety of other reasons.
 However, they should not be in control of where and when they go for parenting time.
 Keeping children uninvolved with the implementation of parenting time is vital.
 Stick to the schedule and encourage them to go to the other parent’s home.
 Give them ideas of things to do there, or things to look forward to, to prepare them for the visits.
 Don’t have a negative attitude or show them that you are sad that they are leaving, either.

 Don’t Avoid Seeking Family Therapy – for Everyone.